-The Group has not recognized the deferred tax asset in the amount of EUR 3 602 thousand (2015: EUR 3 966 thousand) relating to impairment provision for the gas power plant as its future utilization is not probable.
+The Group has not recognized the deferred tax asset in the amount of EUR 3 418 thousand (2016: EUR 3 602 thousand) relating to impairment provision for the gas power plant as its future utilization is not probable.

-In 2016, the amendment to the Act on a Special Levy extended the validity of the legislation for an indefinite period.
-The Act regulates the obligation of a regulated entity to pay a levy on business activities in regulated sectors.
-The obligation to pay a special levy applies to a regulated entity that has an authorization to carry out activities in the areas such as energy industry, insurance, pharmaceutical industry, etc.
+In 2016, the amendment of the Act about Special Levy extended the validity of this law for an indefinite period.
+The Act regulates the obligation to pay a levy of business in regulated industries by a regulated person.
+The regulated person that is authorized to perform activities such as energy, insurance, pharmacy and so on, has the obligation to pay a special levy.